Danillo-Gamezo/Asuka2/README.md

 const Discord = require('discord.js');
 module.exports = {
 	name: '<Name of your command>',
-	description: '<Description of you command>',
+	description: '<Description of your command>',
 	execute(message, args, mentionned_user) {
     // The actions executed by your command
 	},